ros2/rosbag2/README.md

 If both splitting by size and duration are enabled, the bag will split at whichever threshold is reached first.

+Recorder-triggered bag splitting uses a non-blocking asynchronous split path.
+This allows the recorder to continue processing incoming messages while a new bagfile is opened, reducing the risk of stalls or message loss during long split operations.
+Because the split is performed asynchronously, the actual split point may occur slightly after the configured threshold or requested split time.

 #### Repeating transient-local messages on split and snapshot

 When a bag file is split or a snapshot is taken, consumers of the new file may need certain